 In this guide, I will provide you with all the information you require to understand the yellow card; how a yellow card is earned by a player; what it means for that soccer player; how it can have an impact on the game and even how it can have an impact on future games.
 For, although a yellow card is not as impactful as a red card, it can nevertheless be a contributory factor in affecting the overall result.

 A yellow card is actually a lot more complicated in its entirety than many people think –especially according to the official Association Football rules.
 So I will try and make it as simple as possible.
-In short, ‘a yellow card is a caution awarded to a player by a referee for his conduct on the Soccer pitch.’
+In short, ‘a yellow card in soccer is a caution awarded to a player by a referee for his conduct on the Soccer pitch.’

 A yellow card notifies the player, the teams and managers involved as well as the fans that the player has been officially disciplined (as opposed to having been given an informal warning) and is now just one further offense away from earning a second yellow card and being sent off.
 Something which would see a red card automatically then issued and his team reduced to 10 men.